Émile Benveniste: Career

 At the start of his career, his highly specialised and technical work limited his influence to a small circle of scholars.
 In the late thirties, he aroused some controversy for challenging the influential Saussurian notion of the sign, that posited a binary distinction between the phonic shape of any given word (signifier) and the idea associated with it (signified).
 Saussure argued that the relationship between the two was psychological, and purely arbitrary.
 Benveniste challenged this model in his Nature du signe linguistique.
+In 1934 he co-authored Vrtra et Vrθragna: Étude de Mythologie Indo-Iranienne, with Louis Renou.
+As the text's 'Avant-Propos' says, Renou wrote the part on India, and Benveniste the part on Iran, the Introduction and Conclusion.

 The publication of his monumental text, Problèmes de linguistique générale or Problems in General Linguistics, would elevate his position to much wider recognition.
 The two volumes of this work appeared in 1966 and 1974 respectively.
 The book exhibits not only scientific rigour but also a lucid style accessible to the layman, consisting of various writings culled from a period of more than twenty-five years.
 In Chapter 5, Animal Communication and Human Language, Benveniste repudiated behaviourist linguistic interpretations by demonstrating that human speech, unlike the so-called languages of bees and other animals, cannot be merely reduced to a stimulus-response system.

 The I–you polarity is another important development explored in the text.
 The third person acts under the conditions of possibility of this polarity between the first and second persons.
 Narration and description illustrate this.

 "I signifies "the person who is uttering the present instance of the discourse containing I." This instance is unique by definition and has validity only in its uniqueness ...
 I can only be identified by the instance of discourse that contains it and by that alone."

 You, on the other hand, is defined in this way: